BlueMountainBlackTea/OSworks/treeHeap/README.md

 # TreeHeap

 ## Overview
-Problem Statement: implement heap using binary trees (and not arrays as usual).
+Problem Statement: implement heap using binary trees (and not array as usual).

 ##
 Currently implemented